 Press down with a spatula immediately to create a disc (± 5-7 cm in diameter).

-Fry on one side until turning brown (± 4 minutes) and then flip, frying the other side (± 4 minutes).
+Fry on one side on medium heat until turning brown (± 4 minutes) and then flip, frying the other side (± 4 minutes).

 Repeat until all the batter is done.